zubinchopra/portaldocs/portal-sdk/generated/portalfx-accessibility.md

 * A fully accessible default theme (Blue)
   _**NOTE:** When using that theme, the contrast ratio for all text must meet <a href="http://www.interactiveaccessibility.com/web-accessibility-guidelines">AAA guidelines</a>._

-* The Portal must support HighContrast mode and should display controls and chrome accordingly
+* The Portal supports HighContrast mode and should display controls and chrome accordingly.

 <a name="accessibility-what-the-framework-provides-focus-management-is-handled-by-the-framework-and-must-follow-those-rules-unless-focus-is-changed-by-the-user-first"></a>
 #### Focus management is handled by the framework and must follow those rules (unless focus is changed by the user first):